 of the IT you have to help you, and shows you how to get using it all.

 Log-in, password and pre-registration

 Once you've been formally accepted as student, you can do the first part of your registration process online,

-called pre-registration, which means you can get your University of Essex log-in and password details, then upload a photo,
+called pre-arrival registration, which means you can get your University of Essex log-in and password details, then upload a photo,

 provide us with your contact details, and register for your University e-mail and IT account.
 This service will go live at the

 Students with disabilities – please get in touch

 If you have a disability, we would encourage you to contact our disability service before you arrive at our University -